-All children whose applications are received for these places will be required to attend workshops and, if they opt to apply for a chosen specialism, an audition, to be considered for one of these places.
+All children whose apply for these places will be required to attend either an audition or the workshop only session to be considered for a place.

-Children will be given a score based on their performance in each element of the workshops and / or audition.
-Children will be ranked in the order of their total combined scores, with those children who score the highest being ranked from 1 to 18.
+Children will be given a score based on their performance in either the audition or the workshops.
+Children will be ranked in the order of their total score, with those children who score highest being ranked from 1 to 18.
 A reserve list of up to 8 children will then operate should any of those ranked in the top 18 not require a place.
 If there are insufficient children who demonstrate the required aptitude to qualify for a performing arts place, then fewer than 18 places will be offered.
 Scores of 9 and above (out of a maximum of 15) in the solo audition or scores of 20 or above (out of a maximum of 34) in the workshops, are considered as demonstrating the minimum required level of aptitude.